 Prior to teaching at Ursuline College, Andrews was a public relations professional and a technical writer.
 She has attended several workshops in technical writing, including those at Rensselaer Polytechnic Institute in Troy, New York, and Drexel University in Philadelphia, Pennsylvania.

 Andrews is active at St. Paul’s Episcopal Church as a chalice minister and lector and is a member of the choir and Altar Guild.
 She is an avid reader who lives in Cleveland Heights with her husband.
+She also sings in The Forest City String Band, a bluegrass group.

 Jennifer Dunegan, M.F.A.